Join the Global Breast Cancer Movement

 Absolute Risk

-A person's chance of developing a specific disease over a specified time period.
-The absolute risk of disease is estimated by looking at a large number of persons similar in some way (in terms of age, for example) and counting the number of people in this group who develop the disease over the specified time period.
-For instance, if we were to observe 100,000 women between the ages of 20 and 29 for one year, about 4 would develop breast cancer during this period.
-Therefore, the one-year absolute risk of breast cancer for a 20- to 29-year-old woman is 4 per 100,000 women, or 1 per 25,000 women.
+A person’s chance of developing a certain disease over a certain period of time.
+The absolute risk of a disease is estimated by looking at a large group of people who are similar in some way (the same age, for example) and counting the number of people in this group who develop the disease over a certain period of time.
+For example, if we followed 100,000 women between the ages of 30 and 34 for one year, about 29 would develop breast cancer.
+This means the one-year absolute risk of breast cancer for a 30- to 34-year-old woman is 29 per 100,000 women (about 1 per 3,450 women).

 Acupuncture

-Use of fine needles inserted at precise points on the body to control pain and other side effects of treatment.
-It is a type of complementary therapy.
+Use of very thin needles inserted at precise points on the body.
+It may help control pain and other side effects of breast cancer treatment or the cancer itself.
+It is a type of complementary or integrative therapy.

-Treatment given in addition to surgery and radiation to treat tumors that may have spread to other sites.
-These include chemotherapy, targeted therapy and hormone therapy.
+Treatment given in addition to surgery and radiation therapy to get rid of breast cancer cells that may have spread from the breast to other parts of the body.
+It may include chemotherapy, hormone therapy and/or HER2-targeted therapy.

 Alopecia